martuj/End-to-End-Kubernetes-Three-Tier-DevSecOps-Project/README.md

 * After installing the plugins, continue as `admin`
 * Click on `Save and Finish`
 * Click on Start using `Jenkins`

+## Step 5: Deploy the EKS Cluster.
+### Task 1: Configure the AWS.
+* Go to Manage Jenkins
+* Click on Plugins
+* Select the Available plugins , select the given plugins and click on Install.
+** AWS Credentials
+** Pipeline: AWS Steps
+* Once, both the plugins are installed, restart your Jenkins service by checking the Restart Jenkins option.
+* Login to your Jenkins Server Again

+### Task2: Set oAWS credentials on Jenkins
+* Go to Manage Plugins and click on Credentials
+* Click on global.
+* Select `AWS Credentials` as Kind and add the ID same as shown in the below snippet except for your AWS Access Key & Secret Access key and click on Create.

+The Credentials will look like the below snippet.

+Now, We need to add GitHub credentials as well because currently, my repository is Private.

+This thing, I am performing this because in Industry Projects your repository will be private.

+So, add the username and personal access token of your GitHub account.

+Both credentials will look like this.

+Create an eks cluster using the below commands.

+eksctl create cluster --name Three-Tier-K8s-EKS-Cluster --region us-east-1 --node-type t2.medium --nodes-min 2 --nodes-max 2
+aws eks update-kubeconfig --region us-east-1 --name Three-Tier-K8s-EKS-Cluster

+Once your cluster is created, you can validate whether your nodes are ready or not by the below command

+kubectl get nodes